-- Prior to assessment - Your manager may meet with your assessor to confirm and clarify, if needed, their understanding of assessment requirements, including mapping of outcomes and process expectations. - Initial candidate checkpoint meeting prior to assessment - You might meet with your manager to discuss and plan your summative assessment plans and timeline. - Conduct agreed workplace activities on an ongoing basis throughout the assessment period, e.g. regular progress meetings. - Seek support from your manager to help you to identify the best evidence for your portfolio and reflective log. - Planning meeting for assessment - Ask your manager to review your final plans and sign off relevant paperwork.
+- Prior to assessment - Your manager may meet with your assessor to confirm and clarify, if needed, their understanding of assessment requirements, including mapping of outcomes and process expectations. - Initial Candidate checkpoint meeting prior to assessment - You might meet with your manager to discuss and plan your summative assessment plans and timeline. - Agreed workplace activities happen on an ongoing basis throughout the assessment period, e.g. regular progress meetings. - Seek support from your manager to help you to identify best evidence for your portfolio and reflective log. - Planning meeting for assessment - Ask your manager to review your final plans and sign off relevant paperwork.